Se habla español

 Remember that this tire does not have a tread life warranty—only an artistry and materials warranty for the first five years.

-Price: This tire’s price starts at $136.
-It receives an average rating of 4.7 out of 5 stars.
+Price: This tire starts at $136.
+It has an average rating of 4.7 out of 5 stars.

 6. Firestone Firehawk Indy 500